 The Door County Pilot Design Team identified a set of core focus areas to guide their work:

-- Financing - how developers, communities and prospective home buyers can get access to financing options to build and purchase housing which is affordable to working households.
+- Financing - how developers, communities, and prospective home buyers can get access to financing options to build and purchase housing that is affordable to working households

 Learn more about the pilot design process in Door County by reading the progress summaries below.
 This will be updated at the end of each phase of the pilot design process.